amitpawarcbg/cluster-api/README.md

 Lets take the backup of the exiting clusters control-plane config.

-* kubectl get kubeadmcontrolplane clusterapi-demo-aws-control-plane -o yaml > clusterapi-demo-aws-control-plane.out
+* "kubectl get kubeadmcontrolplane clusterapi-demo-aws-control-plane -o yaml > clusterapi-demo-aws-control-plane.out"

 Now the current version of the kubernetes version is v1.21.1, so lets upgrade it to v1.21.2.

-* kubectl get kubeadmcontrolplane clusterapi-demo-aws-control-plane
+* "kubectl edit kubeadmcontrolplane clusterapi-demo-aws-control-plane"

 Now update the **version** field from v1.21.1 to version v1.21.2.